JsWatt/styleguide/API.md

 * the point of the below is to figure out how to make my projects more accessible

-* I'll be removing the actual D3 example when I get the chance to actually use this on a project, and then I'll replace with my own code
+* I'll be removing the actual D3 example when I get the chance to use this on a project, and then I'll replace with my own code

 ##structure